-We will continue to monitor the closing bid price of our common stock and will consider our available options to resolve the deficiency and regain compliance with the Bid Price Requirement, or will otherwise be in compliance with other Nasdaq Listing Rules.
+We will continue to monitor the closing bid price of our common stock and will consider our available options to resolve the deficiency and regain compliance with the Bid Price Requirement within the allotted compliance period.
+However, there can be no assurance that we will be able to regain compliance with the Bid Price Requirement, or will otherwise be in compliance with other Nasdaq Listing Rules.
 If we fail to regain compliance with the Nasdaq Listing Rules, including the Bid Price Requirement, we could be delisted and our stock would be considered a penny stock under regulations of the SEC, and would therefore be subject to rules that impose additional sales practice requirements on broker-dealers who sell our securities.
 The additional burdens imposed upon broker-dealers by these requirements could discourage broker-dealers from effecting transactions in our common stock, which could severely limit the market liquidity of our common stock and stockholder's ability to sell our securities in the secondary market.
-If our common stock to investors and result in a decline in the market price of our common stock.
+If our common stock were to be delisted from the NASDAQ Capital Market, the liquidity of our common stock would be materially affected, which would decrease the attractiveness of our common stock to investors and result in a decline in the market price of our common stock.
 Also, it may be difficult for us to raise additional capital if we are not listed on a major exchange.